 In an IVA you make payments for five years, in bankruptcy you may have to make payments for three years.
 But the length of time isn’t the only difference:

 - the payments that you make in an IVA may be higher than those you would pay in bankruptcy, because the “allowable expenditures” are higher for bankruptcy – and frequently more realistic!

 - if all your income comes from benefits, then you won’t have to make ANY monthly payments if you go bankrupt;

-- in 2013/4, over 90% of people going bankrupt didn’t have to make any monthly payments at all;
+- in 2015, 7 out of 8 people who went bankrupt didn’t have to make any monthly payments at all;

 - if your income drops or your expenses rise in bankruptcy, your monthly payments are reduced.

 This is not a good reason to choose an IVA.
 Yes the bankruptcy fees are stupidly high – after all you need to go bankrupt because you don’t have hundreds of pounds in your bank account – but if this is the only reason to choose an IVA, then you are opting for a very difficult five years.
 Instead read this article on where to get help with bankruptcy fees.

 I don’t want anyone to know that I couldn’t cope with my debts